AthensLab/AthensDAO/alpha.md

     1) Mint set amount of tokens
         or
        Mint tokens when Eth deposited/staked by member?

     2) Member burns (transfers) tokens to receive $ATH tokens (when $ATH available) or
        AthensDAO Airdrops $ATH tokens to all members as per snapshot?
-    3) Picking a Network for Gnosis, Polygon, xDAI, Arbitrum?

 ## Current Vision - 100 $ETH goal
 ### Stakeholders
 - non-Members : People not yet affiliated or participating in AthensDAO.
 - Members : KYC'ed AthensDAO participants who can donate and stake $ETH. $ALFA token pre-sale eligibility
 - ALFA Contract: $ALFA Token Smart Contract
     - ALFA Contract Owner / MultiSig : Member/s who own the ALFA smart contract

 ### Flow
 1) Non-member goes through interview and KYC process to become an AthensDAOMember.
 2) Member:
-    - Stake/ Transfer $ETH into ALFA contract.
+    - Stake $ETH into ALFA contract
-        - Member EOA address is whitelisted with total amount of $ETH sent also saved.
     - ALFA contract mints (pre-mint) $ALFA tokens for member to claim
-        - I.E: Member stakes 1 $ETH into $ALFA contract to receive 1 $ALFA token.
+        - I.E: Stakes 1 $ETH into $ALFA contract to receive 1 $ALFA token.
 (1 $ETH = 1 $ALFA)
-        - I.E: $ALFA Token to be stored in member's EOA for future exchange (when DAO launches) (address of member is whitelisted, if token lost)
+        - I.E: $ALFA Token to be stored by member for future exchange (when DAO launches) (address of member can also be retrieved if token lost)
-3) ALFA Contract stores the donating members' address in contract (whitelisting mechanism)
+3) ALFA Contract stores the donating members' address in contract (for future usage)
 4) Once 100 $ETH cap is reached, (contract takes a snapshot of donor address)